emsuru/churn-predictor/README.md

-# churn-predictor
+# Churn Predictor

-Just another ML model to predict customer churn
+Just another ML model to predict customer churn.
+Please find the EDA and classification code in the `classification-task.ipynb notebook.`